Built Wright Homes & Roofing in Billings MT provides

 Commercial Roof Inspections

 If you need a Roof Inspection call us at Built Wright Homes & Roofing!
 We have over 20 years combined experience inspecting roofs and this is what we do for a living.
+We can analyze your project and see what is in the best interest for our customer.
+If you have older asphalt, we could upgrade you to new metal roofing.
 Our knowledgeable staff all know what to look for and will give you an honest unbiased professional inspection.

-After a Roof Inspection you may need a Billings Roof Repair Contractor.
-Some roof repairs can be as simple as sealing shingles, replacing flashing or even tearing off a portion of the roof to redo it properly.
+After a Roof Inspection you may need a Billings Metal Roofing Repair Contractor.
+Some roof repairs can be as simple as changing a roof jack or resealing an area with our premium sealer.

 The next option would be a Roof Replacement.
 Each job is different but normally this would include striping the roof down to the wood and reinstalling the new roof per national building and local building codes.

 The lifespan of a roof will vary depending on the type of roofing material, the climate and weather conditions, and the maintenance and care provided.
 In general, most roofs will last between 20 and 30 years, although some may last longer or shorter depending on these factors.

 Asphalt shingle roofs are typically the shortest-lived type of roofing, with a lifespan of 20 to 25 years.
 Metal roofs, on the other hand, can last for 40 to 50 years or longer, depending on the type of metal and the maintenance provided.
 Tile and slate roofs are also long-lasting, with lifespans of 50 to 100 years or more.